google/copybara/docs/reference.md

 title | `string`<br><p>When creating a pull request, use this title.
 By default it uses the change first line.</p>
 body | `string`<br><p>When creating a pull request, use this body.
 By default it uses the change summary.</p>
 integrates | `sequence of git_integrate`<br><p>Integrate changes from a url present in the migrated change label.
 Defaults to a semi-fake merge if COPYBARA_INTEGRATE_REVIEW label is present in the message</p>
+api_checker | `checker`<br><p>A checker for the GitHub API endpoint provided for after_migration hooks.
+This field is not required if the workflow hooks don't use the origin/destination endpoints.</p>